Open to the Public

 Hours View All

-Come hike our new trail at Nine Times Preserve!
-In the winter of 2012, approximately 1.7 miles of trail were installed to help highlight the different community types throughout the preserve.
+In the winter of 2012, approximately 1.7 miles of trail were installed to give visitors an opportunity to explore the forests, ravines, and streams throughout the preserve.
 Funding from the Recreational Trails Program through the SC Department of Parks, Recreation, and Tourism made the trail installation possible.

 For more information